genejike/tooling/README.md

 ```
 /usr/share/nginx/html
 ```
-if you need access to the GCP
+if you need access holla